erin-smith/Achilles-heel/README.md

 ## Installation

-To review the repository of the project, you can locally clone the repo remotely on your local machine with the following command line interface
+To review the repository of the project, you can clone the repo remotely on your local machine with the following command line in your terminal

 ```
 git clone https://github.com/erin-smith/Achilles-heel.git
 ```

-If you'd like to install the app locally, you can navigate to the 'Achilles-heel' directory and then follow the next steps:

-Install the necessary and relevant dependencies using Node.js by running the following command from the root directory:
+If you'd like to install the app locally, you can navigate to the 'Achilles-heel' directory and first install the necessary and relevant dependencies using Node.js by running the following command from the root directory:

 ```
 npm install